-- In the Name column, a filer may add or edit an address for Mail Service.
+- Name – In this column, a filer may add or edit an address for Mail Service.
 However, only the contact’s name will show unless the filer selects a Mail Service type in the previous column.

-- As always, filers may click the Add Service Contact link to add new contacts to a filing.
+- Add Service Contact – As always, filers may click the Add Service Contact link to add new contacts to a filing.

-- Filers will want to make sure the Return Address listed is correct for any Mail Service returned to them.
+- Return Address – Filers will want to make sure the Return Address listed is correct for any returned Mail Service.

 - Select a payment account (when submitting a filing with a waiver, the court still requires you to pick a payment method).

 - Click the Confirm Fee Calculation link to make sure the Grand Total is $0.00.

 Note: Mail Service via Certified and First Class Mail is a separate service from the e-filing system.
 Therefore, fees still apply for this additional service even if a filer has a waiver on a case.
 If necessary, filers might want to Create a Separate Serve Only filing to request this service.